 Parent Engagement Workshops

-Early literacy workshops sponsored by the initiative help families establish a daily reading routine, and provide parents with fun and easy pre-reading literacy-building activities that can be done at home.
+Free early literacy workshops sponsored by the initiative help families establish a daily reading routine, and provide parents with fun and easy pre-reading literacy-building activities that can be done online or at home.

 Early Childhood Literacy Programs

-Organizations provide a wide range of programming and events for children from birth-five.
+Organizations provide a wide range of activities and events for children from birth-five.
 Read alouds, play spaces, and supplemental reading activities allow families to experience literacy collectively, and model positive reading behaviors.

 When young children are read to regularly, they are more likely to begin school with solid literacy skills.
-The initiative provides reading opportunities everywhere — in the home, libraries, doctor offices, parks, and local businesses.
+The initiative provides reading opportunities across New York City — in the home, libraries, doctor offices, parks, daycares, and local businesses.

 Partner organizations distribute books, educational toys, and literacy kits.
 When families have the materials to create a home library, they can make reading part of their everyday lives.